 If you are not employed by the Freie Universität Berlin, you are obliged to register via an online application in the Student Records and Registration Office of the Freie Universität Berlin within a period of four weeks after having been admitted as doctoral candidate.
 If you fail to register, the admission is void and you will have to re-apply for admission.
 Employees of the Freie Universität Berlin are being asked to register, but are under no obligation to do so.

 The regulations for the conduct of doctoral examinations define a core period of three years in which you are expected to write your doctoral thesis.
 Quite a few doctoral students, however, find themselves unable to meet the three-year-deadline due to their professional duties.
 Should it become apparent that you will not be able to finish the work on your doctoral thesis within the alloted time, please apply to the Committee for Doctoral Examinations to extend the working period of your doctoral thesis.
 If it is the first extension you are applying for you need to state an estimate for the time you still need to finish your thesis and a supporting statement fron your Graduate School.
 For any further extension you will have to submit these documents as well as proof of the status of your work and a supporting statement from your supervisor.

 Please remember that the Student Records and Registration Office have limited your registration period to eight semesters (writing period plus two semesters for assessment of your thesis and its defense) and that you will not be able to re-register for any higher semester unless you submit proof that your writing period has been extended by the Committe for Doctoral Examinations.

-Six copies of your doctoral thesis, one electronic copy on a data medium as well as the filled-in application form for the Opening of the Doctoral Procedure (pdf) are to be submitted to the Early Career Support.
+Six printed and bound copies of your doctoral thesis, one electronic copy on a data medium as well as the filled-in application form for the Opening of the Doctoral Procedure (pdf) are to be submitted to the Early Career Support.